 Table 3 provides details about all of the risk criteria being monitored and the total number of scheme employers that fall into each criterion.
-These risk criteria have been allocated a risk level of red, amber or green depending on their potential impact and whether immediate action is required.
+These criteria have been allocated a risk level of 'red', 'amber' or 'green' depending on their potential impact and whether immediate action is required.

 Scheme employers are assessed and allocated a score against each risk criteria.
-Their total score is then used to determine an overall classification of red (high risk), amber (medium risk) or green (low risk).
+Their total score is then used to determine an overall classification of 'red' (high risk), 'amber' (medium risk) or 'green' (low risk).

-Scheme employers will therefore be classified as high risk either by falling into at least one of the red risk criteria outlined below, or by having three or more risk criteria at the amber level which overall raises concern over the scheme employer's ability to meet their obligations to the Pension Fund in the future.
+Scheme employers will therefore be classified as high risk either by falling into at least one of the 'red' risk criteria outlined below, or by having multiple risk criteria at the 'amber' level which overall raises concern over the scheme employer's ability to meet their obligations to the Pension Fund in the future.

 Risk Reference Risk Criteria Risk Level Description Risk 11 Outstanding Admission Agreement Red (Score of 9) This relates to the admission of scheme employers to the Pension Fund where a legal process is carried out to agree and execute Admission Agreements.
 The Admission Agreement is a contract between the scheme employer, ceding scheme employer and Administering Authority; it defines the scheme employers' legal responsibilities and financial liabilities in the Pension Fund, the surety arrangements in place and the staff who are eligible to be in the Pension Fund.
-At 30 June 2017, 25 Admission Agreements were in progress.
+At 30 September 2017, 18 Admission Agreements were in progress.
 Risk 3 Non- payment of contributions or lump sum deficit repayments Red (Score of 9) Scheme employers are monitored for non-payment of contributions and deficit lump sums.
-Where cases are identified action will be taken in accordance with the Pension Fund's Administration Strategy and, where significant, reported to the Pensions Regulator in accordance with the Pensions Fund's policy on reporting breaches of the law.
-At 30 June 2017, there were no issues to report.
+Where cases are identified action will be taken in accordance with the Pension Fund's Administration Strategy and, where significant, reported to The Pensions Regulator in accordance with the Pensions Fund's policy on reporting breaches of the law.
+At 30 September 2017, there were no issues to report.
+Risk 6 No Guarantor or Surety Red (Score of 9) At 30 September 2017, 26 admitted bodies were identified as having no form of indemnity.
+They all relate to long-standing scheme employers who were not required to obtain a bond or guarantor when they were admitted to the Pension Fund several years ago.
+Under the LGPS regulations, the liabilities associated with these scheme employers would fall back to the Pension Fund if they were unable to meet their financial liabilities.
+Risk 8 Deficit Red This relates to scheme employers who either have no active